jetify-com/devbox/docs/app/cloud/index.md

 Jetify Cloud currently includes:

+**[Jetify Devspace](./devspace/index.md):** Create isolated, reproducible development environments for your team.
+Use Devbox to define the packages and configuration for your environment, and access your devspace anywhere from the browser.

 **[Jetify Cache](./cache/index.md)**: Provides a secure, private cache to share packages across all your Devbox projects and environments, whether sourced from Nixpkgs or Flakes.
 Avoid rebuilding custom packages locally or in CI.

-**[Jetify Secrets](./secrets/index.md)**: Securely store secrets and variables for all of your environments, and automatically synchronize them with your Devbox Shells and Scripts
+**[Jetify Secrets](./secrets/index.md)**: Securely store secrets and variables for all of your environments, and automatically synchronize them with your Devbox Shells and Scripts.

 <!-- **[Jetify Deploys](./deploys/index.md)**: Deploy Devbox projects as autoscaling, stateless services.
 See your changes live and in production as soon as you push to your repository, no extra DevOps or Config required. -->